tolan/performance-monitor/README.md

 * HTTP_Request2: 2.1.1 (see: http://pear.php.net/package/HTTP_Request2)

 ## Configuration
-- configuration is in file: Performance/config.php
+- configuration is in file: Performance/config.json
-- there is simple array with name $config
+- there is simple array with config
 - look to part database for settings of MySQL
 - when you run application first time then set 'database' => 'install' to TRUE.
-It is for create all tables.
+It is for create all tables and translation.

 ## Run example